 When most people hear the words Coca leaf they may think of the negative side of the leaf.
 However, in Peru, the Coca leaf is sold openly in markets, supermarkets, on the street, and for many centuries, the Coca leaf has been helping the highland people of Peru cope with the altitude.
 The local people have used the leaf to help them work and get through the day.
 Normally they roll it into a ball and keep it in their month for most of the day.
 Coca tea for altitude sickness has proven results to help prevent and help when you are feeling the effects.
+Thus, one of our Peru travel tips is always carry some coca leaves with you.

 Coca leaf tea – not a drug, a unique elixir